 Sulphur, copper and arsenic were arguably the three pesticides which established the place of chemicals in modern agriculture.
-They were the first chemical pesticides to be manufactured on a modern industrial level, and their use accomplished great things.
-The use of the Bordeaux Mixture and sulphur were the first widely-effective remedies for starvation-causing fungicides like mildew, potato blight and smut.
-Copper and sulphur continue to be used in agriculture to this day, and are especially used in organic settings.
-Unfortunately, the early chemicals also show the darker side of the history of pesticides.
-Arsenic, in particular, was a major health risk, and also caused serious environmental contamination.
+They were the first chemical pesticides to be manufactured on an advanced industrial level, and their use accomplished great things.
+The purpose of the Bordeaux Mixture and sulphur were the first widely-effective remedies for starvation-causing fungicides like mildew, potato blight and smut.
+Copper and sulphur continue to be used in agriculture to this day and are used mainly in organic settings.
+Unfortunately, early chemicals also show the darker side of the history of pesticides.
+Arsenic, in particular, was a major health risk and also caused severe environmental contamination.
 Ultimately the failure to learn the lesson of arsenic, and the demand for an equally-strong, broad-spectrum insecticide to replace arsenic, seems to have led to some of the more problematic chemicals used since.

-Barker, T. (1654) The country-mans recreation, or The art of planting, graffing, and gardening, in three books.
+Barker, T. (1654) The country-mans recreation, or The art of planting, grafting, and gardening, in three books.
 London: T. Mabb, for William Shears.